It is definitely a lot smaller than eBay in terms of membership size, but this is one of the things that make Etsy special.

 Be prepared for a couple of needles throughout the trial.

-You will definitely get paid to sleep, but be aware that most participants are required to wear an IV, electrodes, rectal thermometer, and other medical devices in some parts of the study.
+You will definitely get paid to sleep, but be aware that most participants are required to wear an IV, electrodes, and other medical devices in some parts of the study.

 Bedpans may also be needed, since some phases of the study may require you to maintain a constant position.